 Property Tax Rates

-The following chart shows the tax levies set by the District each year along with estimated rates for the 2025-26 year.
-Some rates below are still estimates and will be updated when final proposed rates are available.
+The following chart shows the tax levies set by the District each year along with final rates for the 2025-26 year.

 The rate for the State Basic School Levy is set each year by the State Legislature in the legislative session held between January and March.
 Granite School District has no control over this property tax rate and must levy the tax in order to receive Minimum Basic School Program funding from the State each year.
 All revenues received from the Basic School Levy result in less state funding to the District, as a the State contribution to the Basic School Program is reduced by funds received through this property tax.